Nagasaki45/tomgurion.me/content/portfolio/tapeless-cassettes.rst

 A CruftFest 2016 project / an assignment to the Interactive Digital Multimedia Techniques (ESC742P) module, Media and Arts Technology, Queen Mary University of London.

+Modified audio cassettes are used as controllers for an interactive and collaborative musical interface.
+They invites the users to manually turn the cassettes wheels, with their pinky or a BIC® pen, to control the speed of the music.
+The interaction is simple and intuitive - the higher the speed of the wheel, the faster the music.
+Multiple cassettes allow a group to play together, letting each one to control different musical track.
+The resulted sounds fluctuate in speed and in pitch, and therefore cannot be synchronized.
+The lack of synchronization, which is unusual in familiar music, suggest different types of interactions with the musical materials and between players.

 .. youtube:: JZ3Z4X_d1iQ